MazGanos/mastardet-challenge/write-up.md

 Here we have our second hint `We are nothing without history, And linux is nothing without environment variables `

-After googling I found that history is a variable `HISTFILE` So we can try setting the history variable to the flag.txt and it might show it to us!, Let's get into work.
+After googling I found that history uses an enviroment variable `HISTFILE` So we can try setting the history variable to the flag.txt and it might show it to us!, Let's get into work.

 tried to run HISTFILE=/root/flag.txt and did not get any error so it ran successfully!.